imran-dev100/employee-management-tool/README.md

 python3 fixture_3.py -n 10000
 ```

-- Open new terminal on the same path.
+- Open a new terminal with the same directory path ``` Imran-Ansari---technical-challenge ```

-- Change the path to soltion directory.
+- Change the path to the solution directory.

-- Run the program using maven command.
+- Run the program using the maven command.

 ```
 cd solution